 Our envisioned hot temperature of 1500 degrees C will probably require using new ceramics now being engineered for aviation.
 Problems of stress corrosion and cracking will arise at the high temperatures and pressures and need to be solved.
 Power electronics to slow the cycles of the alternating current also raises big questions.
 What we envision is beyond the state of the art, but power electronics is still young, meaning expensive and unreliable, and we are thinking of the year 2020 and beyond.
 The requisite oxygen for a 5 GW ZEPP also exceeds present capacity but could be made by cryoseparation.
 Moreover, the cryogenic plant may introduce a further benefit.
 Superconductors fit well with a cryogenic plant nearby.
 Superconducting generators are a sweet idea.
 Already today companies are selling small motors wound with high temperature superconducting wire that halve the size and weight of a conventional motor built with copper coils and also halve the electrical losses.
-Colleagues at Tokyo Electric

-Power calculate the overall ZEPP plant efficiency could be 70%, well above the 50-55% peak performance of today.
+Colleagues at Tokyo Electric Power calculate the overall ZEPP plant efficiency could reach 70%, well above the 50-55% peak performance of gas turbines today.
+[Figure 7]

 With a ZEPP fueled by natural gas transmitting immense power at 60 cycles, the next step is sequestering the waste carbon.
 At the high pressure, the waste carbon is, of course, already liquid carbon dioxide and thus easily-handled.
-Opportunity for storing CO2 will join access to customers and fuel in determining plant locations.
+Opportunity for storing $CO_2$ will join access to customers and fuel in determining plant locations.
 Because most natural gas travels far through a few large pipelines, these pipelines are the logical sites for ZEPPs.
 The best way to sequester the emissions is in caverns underground, where coal, oil, and gas came from.
-On a small scale, CO2 already profitably helps tertiary recovery of oil.
+On a small scale, $CO_2$ already profitably helps tertiary recovery of oil.
+In regions such as Texas, extensive systems pipe $CO_2$ for geologic storage in depleted oil fields for potential reuse in other nearby fields.
+In fact the past 20 years have proven the $CO_2$ storage industry.
+Commercial enterprises now store without leaks more than 30 million tons per year for enhanced oil recovery.

 The challenge is large scale.
-The present annual volume of CO2 from all sources is about 15 km3.
+The present annual volume of $CO_2$ from all sources is about 15 km.
 Of course natural geological traps only occasionally contain hydrocarbons, so one can extend storage to the traps that lack oil and gas that prospectors routinely find.
-Aquifers in silicate beds could be used to move the waste CO2 to the silicates where "weathering" would make carbonates and silica, an offset good for millions of years.
+Aquifers in silicate beds could be used to move the waste $CO_2$ to the silicates where "weathering" would make carbonates and silica, an offset good for millions of years.

-In short, the ZEPP vision is a supercompact, superpowerful, superfast turbine: 1-2 m diameter, potentially 10 GW or double the expected maximum demand, 30,000 RPMs, putting out electricity at 60 cycles plus CO2 that can be sequestered.
+In short, the ZEPP vision is a supercompact, superpowerful, superfast turbine: 1-2 m diameter, potentially 10 GW or double the expected maximum demand, 30,000 RPMs, putting out electricity at 60 cycles plus $CO_2$ that can be sequestered.
 ZEPPs the size of a locomotive or even an automobile, attached to gas pipelines, might replace the fleet of carbon emitting antiques now cluttering our landscape.